coworking-metz/tickets-backend/README.md

 Once emails have been sent, you can read them at http://localhost:38000.
 Enter the receiver email and any password as credentials to check its mailbox.

+If you want to quickly test the rendered result on multiple email client, go to https://testi.at/.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details